Blog

 - Freelancing or Consulting: With a solid reputation and a network of contacts, you could branch out as a freelance consultant.
 Many companies and law enforcement agencies hire freelance computer forensics experts for specific cases.

 - Continued Learning: The tech landscape is ever-evolving.
-Regularly update your skills through workshops, courses, and certifications to stay relevant and competitive.
+Regularly update your skills through workshopsTo stay relevant and competitive, and certifications to stay relevant and competitive.

 Common Skills Needed for a Career in Computer Forensics: